skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 # Treasure locations

 The following is a list of the locations of all treasures in FFIX, in case you can't find some of them.
 They are listed by the area in which they appear and then in categorical order; medicinal items are listed first, followed by equipment, gems, cards, key items and finally Gil.
-The areas are listed in the order in which you first visit them.
+The areas are listed in the order in which you can first visit them.

 An **F** indicates that this is a field icon treasure, a **C** means the item is found in a chest and an **R** means it is received as a reward or by other means.
-An **\*** indicates that this treasure **can** be picked up on Disc 4 after obtaining the Excalibur II.
+A **\*** indicates that this treasure **can** be picked up on Disc 4 after obtaining the Excalibur II.
 Finally, a **@** on the map indicates a save point (a moogle, most of the time).
 Some location names are taken directly from the **location** bar on the bottom of the menu screen, so check it when looking for a treasure.

 ## Alexandria